alexhlim/Yelp-Revenues/README.md

 ![](yelp-notebook_files/figure-markdown_github/unnamed-chunk-7-1.png)

-Interpretation: Holding all control variables and state fixed effects constant, having a restaurant's score being rounded up will increasing will increase revenues by (1.65 \* 100)% = 165%.
+**Interpretation**: Holding all control variables and state fixed effects constant, having a restaurant's score being rounded up will increasing will increase revenues by (1.65 \* 100)% = 165%.

 Conclusion
 ==========